samuellgc/samuellgc/README.md

 <br>

 ### A little about me:
-### I love study and know news things, I'm constantly learning, reading and studying.
-Knowledge is power and this can change the world.
-My biggest goal is do something that can change peoples life.
+### I love studying and learning new things.
+I'm constantly learning, reading and studying.
+Knowledge is power and that can change the world.
+My biggest goal is to do something that can change peoples lives.